multani/gcp-changelog/content/anti-money-laundering-ai/index.md

 A new major engine version is now available for Retail and Commercial lines of business, within the v4 tuning version.
 This includes a more reliable training performance when using optional enum input fields.

+### Announcement

+New minor [engine version](https://cloud.google.com/financial-services/anti-money-laundering/docs/private/engine-versions/aml-commercial.default.v004#aml-commercial.default.v004.008.202505-000) released for commercial line of business within the v004 tuning version.
+This extends support for the major version and includes no significant changes over the previous minor version.

 ---
 ## 2025-06-26